 Pritha Dey: And the myths that we find in movies, that they are evil creatures are absolutely not true.
 I wanted to look into that more and yes, that’s why moths.

-Lalitha Krishnan: Ok and I think you have passed on a little of that love to all of us who heard your presentation at the butterfly workshop.
-I for one was totally inspired and want to know more.
+Lalitha Krishnan: I think you have passed on a little of that love to all of us who heard your presentation at the butterfly workshop.
+I for one was totally inspired and now want to know more.
 Rohit how about you?

 Lalitha Krishnan: Definitely.
 So Pritha, you completed your Ph.D. on the diversity patterns of the Geometridae family of moths along the elevation gradients in the western Himalaya.
 Could you tell us about this family of moths?
 And why you studied them in the Himalaya?